fiahdrgn473/CardConjurer/README.md

 ### Important

 Be sure, that you are running Docker Desktop under Windows or Mac before you can run the make command.

+## Using Local Images

+If you're saving a lot of cards custom images you might hit the data limit for uploaded images (about 2MB).

+You can avoid this by putting the image files in the `local_art` directory of this repo.
+Then, when selecting the image in the Art tab of the card creator, instead of uploading the image you can type the file name in the "Via URL" field.
+This will use the image directly from the `local_art` directory instead of needing to store the whole image in the save file.

+For example if you add the file:
+`cardconjurer/local_art/my_art.jpg`

+You can load it in the "Via URL" box by typing:
+`my_art.jpg`
+then hitting enter.